 Enteritis is inflammation of the small intestine.

-Enteritis is usually caused by eating or drinking substances that are contaminated with bacteria or viruses.
+Enteritis is most often caused by eating or drinking things that are contaminated with bacteria or viruses.
 The germs settle in the small intestine and cause inflammation and swelling.

 Enteritis may also be caused by:

 Types of enteritis include:

 The symptoms may begin hours to days after you become infected.
 Symptoms may include:

 Antidiarrheal medicine is sometimes used.
 However, it may not be recommended in some cases because it can slow the germ from leaving the digestive tract.